|

 This is the

-current government building used for the city offices.
+current government building that houses the city offices.
 It used

 to be the 'Old Nido Hotel' which served the guests and residents